wilsonmar/gapi-node/README.md

 7. Press Ctrl or control+C to copy the shortened URL to your computer's clipboard.
 For comparison later, paste it into another document.
 8. In the browser's address bar, double-click to highlight the goo.gl and press Command+V to paste the shortened URL.
 9. Press Enter to resolve the URL.

-In this example, Google provides both the front-end and back-end processing under its own account (not that of a Google user).
+> Notice in this example, Google provides both the front-end and back-end processing under its own account (not that of a Google user).

 ## <a name="from_goo.gl_signed_in"></a> Obtain short URLs manually from goo.gl as a signed-in Google user